-For some wedding photographers, Photoshop has been seen as the end-all-be-all for operations like handling glare.
-For those that want to learn more about how to get rid of glasses glare in Lightroom, though, it can be valuable to become familiar with the Spot Removal Tool in Lightroom.
+For some wedding photographers, Photoshop has been seen as the be-all and end-all for operations from fixing hair to handling glare.
+For those who want to learn more about how to get rid of glasses glare in Lightroom, it can be valuable to become familiar with the Spot Removal Tool in Lightroom.

 This feature enables you to remove unwanted aspects of a photo in a few simple steps but takes a considerable investment of time to get right.
 Adobe’s general tutorial uses removing a human subject from an example, and details how to select a sample area to borrow from to conceal the unwanted part of the photograph.

 When trying to do away with glasses glare, the process functions similarly but is much more delicate.
 This is because while removing glasses glare you are, generally speaking, working within a smaller area and have much less room for error.

 Because of this, you will want to use a small brush, proceed slowly, and stop often to double check your work.
 It is likely going to get tedious, so put on some relaxing music, fix a drink, and get ready for the long haul as well.

 Related: What else can you use the Spot Removal tool for in Lightroom?
 Find out in our post, where we share our top picks for edits to make that can transform your images!